PDOK/data.labs.pdok.nl/README.md

 - From the project root directory, run `bundler install`

-- Now, you should be able to run `jekyll serve`.
+- Now, you can run ./serve.sh from should be able to run `jekyll serve`.
 If you encounter any trouble on dependencies, you can try alternatively `bundler exec jekyll serve`